 Is Cha Wu JinYaGongTing Ripe Pu-erh Tea Cake Right for You?

-Is this a good pu-erh for beginners?
+Is this a good shou pu-erh for beginners?

-How long should I steep this pu-erh tea?
+How should I brew this pu-erh cake?

 As an Amazon Associate we earn from qualifying purchases.